-The UC Libraries’ Shared Print Program is administered by the California Digital Library’s Shared Print Manager under the Collection Development and Management Program.
+The UC Libraries’ Shared Print Program is administered by the California Digital Library’s Shared Print Manager under the Shared Collections Program.

 Planning and decision-making for Shared Print collections is collaborative and integrated in the UC Libraries Advisory Structure through two teams: